Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_v2.0.md

 A3: Yes, we can connect the mic array v2.0 to raspberry usb port and follow [Raspberry Pi Quick Start Guide with Script](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script) to do the voice interaction with alexa.

+**Q4: Do you have the example for Mic array v2.0 with ROS system?**

+A4: Yes, thanks for Yuki sharing the package for integrating [ReSpeaker Mic Array v2 with ROS (Robot Operating System) Middleware](https://github.com/furushchev/respeaker_ros).

 ## Resource
 - **[PDF]** [ReSpeaker MicArray v2.0 Product Brief](https://github.com/SeeedDocument/ReSpeaker_Mic_Array_V2/raw/master/res/ReSpeaker%20MicArray%20v2.0%20Product%20Brief.pdf)